gsdndeer/Video-Bounding-Box-Labeling-Tool/README.md

 This tool is using SiamMask tracker.
 I expand the SiamMask to multi-object tracking.
 It can create VOC and YOLO format file.

+Originally, SiamMask is a single object tracking framework.
+However, it is necessary to label multiple bounding boxes at the same time.
+Therefore, I expand the SiamMask to multi-object tracking.

 <img src="https://github.com/gsdndeer/Video-Bounding-Box-Labelling-Tool/blob/master/figures/init.gif">